 Fig. 2. (a) Transfer characteristics of N1100 n-channel TFTs fabricated using gate dielectrics based on alkyl/fluoroalkyl-phosphonic acid SAMs with four different mixing ratios.
 The effect of the SAM mixing ratio on the turn-on voltage (defined as the gate-source voltage at which the drain current has its minimum) is clearly seen.
 The effective carrier mobility is very similar for all four TFTs. (b) Dependence of the turn-on voltage of the TFTs (defined as the gate-source voltage at which the drain current has its minimum) on the SAM mixing ratio.
-A turn-on voltage of 0 V is obtained for a mixing ratio of 25% alkyl/75% fluoroalkyl-phosphonic acids. (c) Transfer characteristics of N1100 TFTs with a SAM mixing ratio of 25% alkyl/75% fluoroalkyl-phosphonic acids. (c) the good reproducibility of this method of setting the turn-on voltage by using a gate-dielectric SAM with a particular mixing ratio.
+A turn-on voltage of 0 V is obtained for a mixing ratio of 25% alkyl/75% fluoroalkyl-phosphonic acids. (c) Transfer characteristics of N1100 TFTs with a SAM mixing ratio of 25% alkyl/75% fluoroalkyl-phosphonic acids. (c) with a gate-dielectric SAM with a particular mixing ratio.

-Fig. 3. (a) Output characteristics of DPh-BTBT p-channel TFTs (red lines) and N1100 n-channel TFTs (blue lines) fabricated on a PEN substrate using an alkyl/fluoroalkyl SAM with a mixing ratio of 25%/75% and measured with gate-source voltages ( $V{GS}$ ) in steps of 0.1 V. The TFTs have a channel length (L) of 40 $\mu$ m and a channel width (W) of 1000 $\mu$ m. (b) Transfer characteristics of the same TFTs, measured with drain-source voltages ( $V{DS}$ ) of -1 V and 1 V. The measured gate currents are shown as black lines. (c) Extraction of the threshold voltage ( $V{th}$ ), the effective carrier mobility ( $\mu$ ) and the subthreshold slope (S) by fitting Equations (1)-(5) to the measured transfer characteristics.
+Fig. 3. (a) Output characteristics of DPh-BTBT p-channel TFTs (red lines) and N1100 n-channel TFTs (blue lines) fabricated on a PEN substrate using an alkyl/fluoroalkyl SAM with a mixing ratio of 25%/75% and measured with gate-source voltages (V{GS}) in steps of 0.1 V. The TFTs have a channel length (L) of 40 μ m and a channel width (W) of 1000 μ m. (b) Transfer characteristics of the same TFTs, measured with drain-source voltages (V{DS}) of -1 V and 1 V. The measured gate currents are shown as black lines. (c) Extraction of the threshold voltage (V{th}), the effective carrier mobility (μ) and the subthreshold slope (S) by fitting Equations (1)-(5) to the measured transfer characteristics.
 Measurement data are shown as red and blue symbols, fits to the saturation regime as dark red lines, and fits to the subthreshold regime as green lines.
 (For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)